 This step has the option of running in multiprocessing mode.
-In that mode it will split the input data into a number of slices based on the number of available cores on the host computer and the value of the maximum\cores step parameter.
+In that mode it will split the input data cube into a number of row slices based on the number of available cores on the host computer and the value of the max_cores input parameter.
 By default the step runs on a single processor.
-At the other extreme, if maxiumum\cores is set to 'all', it will use all available cores (real and virtual).
+At the other extreme if max_cores is set to 'all', it will use all available cores (real and virtual).
 Testing has shown a reduction in the elapsed time for the step proportional to the number of real cores used.
-Using the virtual cores also reduces the elapsed time, but at a slightly lower rate than the real cores.
-Because the data are sliced based on the number of rows, if the number of cores requested for multiprocessing is greater than the number of rows, the number of cores actually used will be no more than the number of rows.
-This prevents any additional cores from operating on empty datasets, which would cause errors during ramp fitting.
+Using the virtual cores also reduces the elapsed time but at a slightly lower rate than the real cores.